 - Worldwide automatic common carrier travel accident insurance ($150,000 maximum)

 Is the Wells Fargo Platinum card worth it?

-Plus, access to some of the credit education tools and extra card perks like cellphone insurance along with travel and emergency assistance insurance can add more value to this no annual fee card.
+Platinum cardholders have access to some of the credit education tools and extra card perks like cellphone insurance along with travel and emergency assistance insurance can add more value to this no-annual-fee card.

-The new Wells Fargo Active Cash℠ Card also offers 2 percent cash back and $200 bonus cash rewards after spending $1,000 in purchases within the first three months, but the intro APR period is only 15 months (14.99 percent to 24.99 percent variable APR thereafter).
-But the intro rate is valid for both new purchases and balance transfers, and the ongoing rewards can offer a lot of value.
+The new Wells Fargo Active Cash℠ Card also offers 2 percent cash rewards and $200 bonus cash rewards after spending $1,000 in purchases within the first three months, but the intro APR period is only 15 months (14.99 percent to 24.99 percent variable APR thereafter).
+However, the intro rate is valid for both new purchases from account opening and qualifying balance transfers from account opening, and the ongoing rewards can offer a lot of value.

-All in all, the Wells Fargo Platinum offers a solid introductory rate for those who need to finance a purchase or pay down a balance, but its ongoing value potential is low.
+All in all, while the Wells Fargo Platinum is no longer available, the Wells Fargo Reflect card offers a solid introductory rate for those who need to finance a purchase or pay down a balance, but its ongoing value potential is low.
 It works just fine for someone looking for a no-frills way to save on interest, but those who want to earn rewards in the future might check out other products.

 *The information about Wells Fargo Platinum card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.
 The Wells Fargo Platinum card is no longer available.